-If you rent a car in the south, most companies will allow you to cross to the north, but you’ll need to arrange your own insurance at the crossing point – there will be a booth where you can do this.
-Petsas Rent a Car will arrange this on your behalf.
+If you rent a car in the south, many companies will not allow you to cross to the north – check when arranging the rental.
+Where companies do allow you to cross into the north, most will not arrange insurance – you’ll need to arrange your own at the crossing point – there will be a booth where you can do this.
+Petsas Rent a Car will, however, arrange insurance for the north on your behalf.

 Car rental in the North

-Since none of the big international car rental companies cover north Cyprus, you’re limited to local firms.
+Since none of the big international car rental companies covers North Cyprus, you’re limited to local firms.
 However, most will deliver and pick up from your hotel, or from Ercan Airport, and some now include that service for Larnaka.
-Note that to rent a car in north Cyprus you must be at least 25 years old.
+Note that to rent a car in North Cyprus you must be at least 25 years old.

 The TRNC Rent a Car Association produces a booklet annually with advice on renting cars in the north, and the phone numbers of about forty rental companies.
-Otherwise, try: North Cyprus Car Hire Services (wcyprus-car.net) or Sun Rent a Car (wsunrentacar.com).
+Otherwise, try British Rentacar or Sun Rent a Car.